The definitive guide to

 Muster a merino

 Recasting classic pieces in different weaves and fabrics award this look its business casual qualifications.
 It requires a second (or third) glance to pick up on all the detail.
 Clashing textures – from the cord jacket and merino cardigan to the wool tie or the suede shoes – give a little more to love than the eye takes in the first time around.
-A basic rule of thumb to stick to when pairing separates is to ensure that your trousers are always a little bit lighter than your jacket.
+A basic rule of thumb to stick to when pairing separates is to ensure that your pants are always a little bit lighter than your jacket.

 Let me see the first outfit again!